 Practically it proves indistinct for some organisations whether or not the LEI is mandatory for them.
 If this situation occurs we advise you to consult your bank or financial advisor.
 The moment you apply for a LEI a one-off application and registration fee is applicable.
 If it turns out that there is no obligation of a LEI these fees could have been avoided.

 A few Dutch entities have registered their (pre-)LEIs abroad.
-Now that the the Chamber of Commerce has been designated a pre-Local Operating Unit (pre-)LOU and the systems for issuing have been fully realized and approved, existing (pre-)LEIs can be transferred to the Chamber of Commerce.
-By filling in the transfer form you apply for a transfer of your (pre-)LEI.
+The Chamber of Commerce has been designated a pre-Local Operating Unit (pre-)LOU and the systems for issuing have been fully realized and approved.
+Soon, existing (pre-)LEIs can be transferred to the Chamber of Commerce through a form on this website.
+Until then, it will not be possible to transfer a (pre-)LEI.

 The Chamber of Commerce has tuned its fees with the Ministry of Economic Affairs according market conditions.
 The level of our fees is comparable with foreign LOUs.
 The Chamber of Commerce has no profit-making purpose therefore the fees are made up break-even.
 Part of the fees must also be transferred to the organization that will be responsible for the worldwide oversight on LOUs.
 More information on fees?